galaxyproject/galaxy-hub/src/admin/tools/data-tables/index.md

 ## How to Use Data Tables

-There are three major components to data tables: an entry in the `tool_data_table_conf.xml`, a reference to the relevant data table in the tool XML file, and an appropriate expression added to the tool XML file to pass the correct value to the supporting script (Python, Perl, etc.).
+There are three major components to data tables:
+1. An entry in the `tool_data_table_conf.xml`
+2. A reference to the relevant data table in the tool XML file
+3. An appropriate expression added to the tool XML file to pass the correct value to the supporting script (Python, Perl, etc.).

 The file `tool_data_table_conf.xml.sample` can be used as a source for `tool_data_table_conf.xml`.
 The `tool_data_table_conf.xml` file looks something like this:

 ```
 <tables>